 Regularly reviewing access logs adds an extra layer of security to your cloud.
 You can see who accessed what and when.
 This can help you keep track of your users’ activity and determine actions taken on the account and the resources.
 AWS, GCP, and Azure offer logging features that help make auditing access relatively straightforward.

 Access reviews also make sure users still have correct permissions and all inactive accounts are disabled.
 So, when someone leaves your organization, you know that their access is revoked.
 And when new staff join, they have the access they need to do their jobs.

 Balancing Accessibility & Security

-Best practice IAM measures walk the line between accessibility and security.
+Best practice IAM measures walk the line between access and security.
 When you’re thinking about your IAM program, it’s important to remember that one of the core benefits of the cloud is its accessibility.
-Adding multiple layers of security creates barriers to productivity that could potentially restrict the value you’re getting from the cloud.
+Adding multiple layers of security creates barriers to productivity that could potentially restrict the value and flexibility that you’re getting from the cloud.

 As reliance on the cloud is set to ramp up exponentially in the coming years, it's important to find a balance between providing easy access to remote users, while still keeping critical infrastructure, devices, and accounts secure.

 Discover how to address and overcome common cloud management mistakes in our handy cloud management guide.